temporalio/documentation/docs/typescript/how-to-set-a-heartbeat-timeout-in-typescript.md

   - typescript
 ---

-To set a Heartbeat Timeout, create an instance of `longRunningActivity` and set the `heartbeatTimeout` to a time that the Activity can take to complete.
-If it takes longer than that, the Activity fails.
+To set a Heartbeat Timeout, use [`ActivityOptions.heartbeatTimeout`](https://typescript.temporal.io/api/interfaces/common.ActivityOptions#heartbeattimeout).
+If the Activity takes longer than that between heartbeats, the Activity is failed.

 ```typescript
 // Creating a proxy for the activity.